KQ #2 - Take Initiative. Be Proactive

 At-Home Practice Ideas:

-Household Coach: Lead a 5-minute family warm-up before dinner or a weekend outing.
+Household Coach: Have your player lead a 5-minute family warm-up before dinner or a weekend outing.
+Calling exercises out loud builds confidence and ownership.

-Extra Touches Rule: After finishing homework, get 10 minutes of ball work in before screen time.
+Extra Touches Rule: After homework is done, 10 minutes of ball work before screen time.
+Small, daily, non-negotiable.

 Being Proactive